earthly/website/blog/_posts/2023-08-01-earthly-cloud-free-tier-launch.md

 ## Get Started With Earthly Cloud for Free

 You can use Earthly Cloud today.
-Its no time limit free tier gives you 6,000 build minutes per month to use across Satellites and CI.
+Its no-time-limit free tier gives you 6,000 build minutes per month to use across Satellites and CI.
 [Get started free](https://cloud.earthly.dev/login).

 {% include_html cta/bottom-cta.html %}